Stately Pleasure Dome

 Stately Pleasure Dome viewed from the East from the shores of Tenaya Lake.

 Stately Pleasure Dome is the unofficial name for the prominent south-southwestern portion of Polly Dome, a granite dome on the northwest side of Tenaya Lake and Tioga Road in the Yosemite high country.
 Stately Pleasure Dome consists of glaciated and exfoliated granite rock that rises steeply 900 ft from the lake shore; the very steep east side of the dome is popular with rock climbers, who gave the dome its name.

-The phrase "stately pleasure dome" is the poem Kubla Khan by Samuel Taylor Coleridge:
+The phrase "stately pleasure dome" is in reference to the poem Kubla Khan by Samuel Taylor Coleridge: